-Further, as of March 31, 2023, we had options outstanding that, if fully exercised, would result in the issuance of 2,830,500 shares of Class A common stock and 1,034,500 shares of Class B common stock, as well as 2,048,000 shares of Class A common stock issuable upon vesting and settlement of outstanding RSUs.
-We have registered on Form S-8 under the Securities Act the shares of our common stock subject to outstanding stock options and RSUs as of the date of the Final Prospectus (defined below) and shares that will be issuable pursuant to future awards granted under our equity incentive plan.
+Further, as of March 31, 2024, we had options outstanding that, if fully exercised, would result in the issuance of 1,680,500 shares of Class A common stock and 978,500 shares of Class B common stock, as well as 1,844,000 shares of Class A common stock issuable upon vesting and settlement of outstanding RSUs.
+We have registered on Form S-8 under the Securities Act the shares of our common stock subject to outstanding stock options that will be issuable pursuant to future awards granted under our equity incentive plan.
 These shares can be freely sold in the public market upon issuance, subject to applicable vesting requirements, compliance by affiliates with Rule 144, and other restrictions provided under the terms of the applicable plan and/or the award agreements entered into with participants.